lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-2.rst

 **Last verified to run:**

-**Learning objective:** Use the components of the results coverage chart panel.
+**Learning objective:** Learn how to iuse the coverage chart and HiPS map panel in the Portal results tab.
+This query will retrieve a small sample of point-like objects (stars) brighter than 25th magnitude.

 **LSST data products:** DP1 catalogs